Stage 3 Science and Technology | Adaptations excursion

-Students will be immersed in an exploration of the remarkable adaptations that allow living things to survive in the Australian bush.
+Adaptations is a Stage 3 Science and Technology excursion that immerses students in the remarkable adaptations that allow living things to survive in the Australian bush.

-A visit to our living lab provides students close up experiences to observe structures and witness behaviours of our large range of native Australian animal species including bearded dragons, a python, shingleback and blue-tongued lizard.
+A visit to our Biodiversity Lab provides students close up experiences to observe structures and witness behaviours of our large range of native Australian animal species including bearded dragons, a python, shingleback and blue-tongued lizard.
+Students observe what and how animals eat.
 Our aquatic animals include turtles, eels and yabbies.
 Students can also observe and touch our extensive collection of taxidermy specimens.

 Through guided inquiry, fieldwork and scientific observation, students deepen their understanding of how plants and animals are uniquely equipped to survive in their environments.